 There are about 170 different kinds of mosquitoes in North America alone.
 These pests are part of the same family as houseflies and fruit flies, because they all have two clear, veined wings.

-Best known as a summer pest, Mosquitoes can develop from egg to adult in 10 to 14 days.
+Best known as a summer pest, mosquitoes can develop from egg to adult in 10 to 14 days.
+Interested in more information about mosquitoes for kids?
+Read on!

 We usually say, "I have been bitten by a mosquito", but this is not completely true.
 In fact, mosquitoes do not bite.
 Female mosquitoes feed on plant nectar and blood.
 They need the protein to reproduce.
-To get to the blood, they pierce our skin with their "proboscis" and suck our blood.
+To get to the blood, they pierce our skin with their "proboscis" and suck our blood, and our immune system is actually what makes these bites itch.
 Male mosquitoes feed exclusively on plant nectars.
 Mosquitoes are busiest at night and will fly up to 14 miles for a blood meal.
 They hunt for food by detecting body heat and Carbon Dioxide, the gas we breathe out.

 Mosquitoes breed in soft, moist soil or stagnant water sources such as storm drains, old tires, children's wading pools and birdbaths.